Dredging watercourses

 Silt is a layer of mud at the bottom of ditches, canals, and lakes.
-This layer of mud is created, for example, by soil runoff from the surrounding area, but also by dead aquatic plants and leaves.
-The layer of mud grows by approximately 2.5 centimeters per year.
-The water board dredges more than 2,500 kilometers of lakes, ditches, canals, and dozens of ponds.
+This layer of mud is created by soil runoff from the surrounding area, for example, but also by dead aquatic plants and leaves.
+The layer of mud grows by approximately 2.5 centimetres per year.
+The water authority dredges more than 2,500 kilometres of creeks, ditches, canals, and dozens of ponds.

 Do you have land available for a pasture depot?

-The water board is currently actively seeking landowners near the waterways to be dredged who are willing to make their land available for the establishment of a meadow dredging depot.
+The water authority is actively looking for landowners near the watercourses that are about to be dredged who are willing to make their land available for setting up a pasture dredging depot.
 We are looking for approximately 20 hectares of available land in the region.

 More information about the how and what, the locations, and any compensation:

-Why we clean up sludge from time to time
+Why we clean up dredge spoil from time to time

-There are a number of reasons why we clean up sludge from time to time:
+There are a number of reasons why we clean up dredge spoil from time to time:

 - The thicker the layer of silt, the less space there is for water.
 This can hinder the inflow and outflow of water.
 This has a negative impact on agriculture and other water-dependent sectors.